 1. Try Heat Therapy

 Heat relaxes your muscles and improves pain tolerance and that’s why it is typically recommended by physical therapists for rheumatoid arthritis.
-You can also use heat to treat yourself at home:
+You can

 Use a heating pad: Heating pads are available in the market and can help ease symptoms of rheumatoid arthritis but you can use a homemade pack as well.
 Moist heat works better than dry heat here.
 Warm up a damp towel in the microwave to a comfortably warm temperature.
 This may take around 20 to 60 seconds depending on the thickness of the towel.
 Wrap this damp heated towel in a dry thin one and apply it to ease stiff painful joints.
 Make sure the towel isn’t too hot before using it, though.